Introduction

 Pitfall: Expecting “best overall” rankings

-GetEducated describes its rankings as focused on dimensions that matter to online students (notably affordability and credibility).
+GetEducated’s rankings are focused on dimensions that matter to online students (notably affordability and credibility).
 Use them for cost-sensitive shortlists, then evaluate program fit separately.
 About GetEducated; Rankings hub

 References